(This first part, (the part in italics) was written December 26th, 2016.)

 “……and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.
 20Now to Him who is able to do infinitely more than all we ask or imagine, according to His power that is at work within us, 21to Him be the glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen.…

 Oh, that I would remember this every moment.
 I pray with this verse in mind often.
 Something like this,

 I didn’t put up many Christmas decorations this year, fewer than ever before.
 I even found it strange myself because I’m so into Christmas.
 But I got to wondering.
 Did God somehow “restrict” my desire this year because he saw how painful taking them down would be?
-Did he give me a little heads-up?
-As it was, I only had to be really sad for a couple of hours.
-It could’ve been a couple of days.
-(Yes, ordinarily, it does take me a couple of days.)
+Did God give me a little heads-up?
+I was only “down” a couple of hours.
+It could’ve been a couple of days, a couple of weeks, a couple of months.